Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 • Learning objectives

-• know how to use Google Colab as a Python programming environment
+• use Google Colab as a Python programming environment

-• know how to use self study to progress further with Python
+• know how to self-study to progress further with Python

 • Forms of tuition and assessment